endfront/LayJS/doc/spec.markdown

 Formation Arguments:

-Arguments for formation are to be specified in the LSON key "many.args.< formation name >"
+Arguments for formation are to be specified in the LSON key "many.fargs.< formation name >"
 Below are formation arguments for corresponding formations:

   - "onebelow"